 2. VOLUME SEAT LICENSE OPTION.

 a.
 Contract Year and Contract Quarter.
-The term “Contract Year” means a one-year period ending on the last day of the month including an anniversary of the Effective Date.
-For example, the first Contract Year is the period beginning on the Effective Date and ending on the day before the first anniversary of the Effective Date.
+The term “Contract Year” means a one-year period ending on the last day of the month including an anniversary of the Effective Date of Sales Agent Agreement, defined and attached to this contract as Exhibit B For example, the first Contract Year is the period beginning on the Effective Date of Sales Agent Agreement and ending on the day before the first anniversary of the Effective Date.
 A “Contract Quarter” means each three month period beginning on August __, November __, February ___, and May ___.

 b.
 Option Grant; Volume Commitment.
-At any time within 45 days after the pilot is declared successful, Enron will have the option (the “VLA Option”) to purchase BBA Seat Licenses at a price of $116 for each license by agreeing to a volume commitment of (1) 56,000 BBA Seat Licenses before the end of the fourth Contract Year and (2) 1,500 BBA Seat Licenses before the end of the second Contract Year.
+At any time within 45 days after the pilot is declared successful or immediately after signing of Sales Agent Agreement, Enron will have the option (the “VLA Option”) to purchase BBA Seat Licenses at a price of $116 for each license by agreeing to a volume commitment of (1) 56,000 BBA Seat Licenses before the end of the fourth Contract Year and (2) 1,500 BBA Seat Licenses before the end of the second Contract Year.
 Enron will exercise the VLA Option, if at all, by giving written notice of exercise to Indeliq.
 This volume commitment may be met either by purchasing BBA Seat Licenses for use by Enron’s employees, officers and contractors (“Internal Seat Licenses”) or by selling BBA Seat Licenses under the sales agent agreement described in Section 3 (“Resale Seat Licenses”).
 If Enron exercises the VLA Option but does not meet this volume commitment, Indeliq’s sole and exclusive remedy will be the price adjustment set forth in Section 2(e).
 If Enron does not exercise the VLA Option within such 45-day period, this Agreement will terminate.

 c.
 Learning Transfer.
 Within 90 days after Enron exercises the VLA Option, Enron and Indeliq will work together to conduct a test of learning transfer with the objective of verifying the degree to which the new learning is actually being applied on the job by participants in the pilot test.
 Indeliq will, at no charge to Enron, provide up to 96 hours of work on this learning transfer test, comprised of: